swmcs/swmcs.github.io/pages/join.md

     background-color: "#ffffff"
 ---

+## Join us & stay in the loop!

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSf6kbNMC1xUwpUOEmmOXLEkX_4U3KCcpRSjkLsZqJ4Igng1UQ/viewform" class="success button">Membership Application</a>
-<a href="https://discordapp.com/invite/kzJWvxZ" class="primary button">Join Our Discord for Updates!</a>
+<a href="https://discordapp.com/invite/kzJWvxZ" class="primary button">Join Our Discord!</a>

+We post announcements for opportunities and events on our discord, & our application is free and open to everyone.

 ### Joining Girls Who Code: College Loops